jpeach/coursera-data-science/README.md

 and invoke the analysis script.
 The analysis will write its results to the file ``averages.txt`` in the dataset directory.

+    CourseraDataCleaningAssignment jpeach$ ./run.sh
+    ...
+    [1] "reading dataset metadata"
+    [1] "reading 'test' dataset"
+    [1] "reading 'train' dataset"
+    [1] "rewriting activities with activity names"
+    [1] "labelling with descriptive variable names"
+    [1] "creating grouped averages"
+    [1] "writing results to averages.txt"

+## Running the analysis by hand

-To run the [run_analysis.R](run_analysis.R) script by hand, change to the directory with the extracted dataset and unvoke ``R`` to run the analysis.
+To run the [run_analysis.R](run_analysis.R) script by hand, change to the directory with the extracted dataset and invoke ``R`` to run the analysis.
 For example:

     $ cd UCI\ HAR\ Dataset